Saffordville, Kansas: Geography

 Saffordville is located in the Cottonwood Valley in the Flint Hills of the Great Plains.
 The Cottonwood River is approximately 1 mi to the south of the original community.

-Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Saffordville has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Education

 The community is served by Chase County USD 284 public school district.
 It has two schools.

-Transportation

-U.S. Route 50 highway passes near Saffordville, and BNSF Railway passes through it.